lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 buffers at the target node.
 However, the cost for an attacker can be increased if individual fragments of multiple packets can be stored in the reassembly buffer.
-To further increase the attack cost, the reassembly buffer can be split into fragment-sized buffer slots.
+To further increase the attack cost, the reassembly buffer can be splitted into fragment-sized buffer slots.
 Once a packet is complete, it is processed normally.
 If buffer overload occurs, a receiver can discard packets based on the sender behavior, which may help identify which fragments have been sent by